 The Royal Gardeners by Alan Titchmarsh.
 Looks at the history of Britain's royal gardens from medieval times to the present day.
 Illustrated with original plans, designs, letters, planting records and diagrams of surviving gardens.

 Haunted Royal Homes by Joan Forman.
 Focuses on British royal homes.
-From Alibris.

 The Royal Yacht Britannia: The Official History by Richard Johnstone-Bryden.
 The author interviewed members of the royal family, royal yachtsmen, those who built the yacht, and those involved in her preservation.